oracle-samples/oci-data-science-ai-samples/ai-quick-actions/model-deployment-tips.md

 print(response.content)
 ```

+***Note:*** Mistral's instruction-tuned models, such as Mistral-7B-Instruct and Mixtral-8x7B-Instruct, do not natively support system prompts using the {"role": "system"} format.

 ## Advanced Configuration Update Options

 The available shapes for models in AI Quick Actions are pre-configured for both registration and